Beautiful Grand Place in Brussels

 The stained glass is exquisite!

-Hours: Open 7:30 am to 6 pm (Monday – Friday), 7:30 am to 3:30 pm (Saturday) and 2 pm to 6 pm (Sundays).
+Hours: Open 7 am to 6 pm (Monday – Friday), 8 am to 5 pm (Saturday) and 1 pm to 6 pm (Sundays).

-10. Cinquantenaire Park (Parc du Cinquantenaire)
+10. Explore Cinquantenaire Park (Parc du Cinquantenaire)

 If you are looking to escape the bustling city life, Cinquantenaire Park is the perfect spot.
+It is a large park past the EU district and a must to see during a weekend in Brussels.

-During the reign of Leopold II, the park was built to include gardens, monuments and museums.
+During the reign of Leopold II, the park was built to include gardens, monuments, and museums.

 Early morning, Cinquantenaire Park is quiet and serene...